23HHIE/Eurowise-k8s/README.md

 **Grafana Workload Identity federated credential subject mismatch** — created the federated credential with subject `monitoring:grafana` but the pod runs under `monitoring:default` (the default service account).
 CSI driver silently failed to authenticate.
 Fixed by recreating the federated credential with the correct subject `system:serviceaccount:monitoring:default`.

+**Prometheus rules subPath mount conflict** — mounting a single rules file using `subPath` into a directory already mounted by another volume (`/etc/prometheus`) caused a `not a directory` error at container init.
+Fixed by mounting the rules ConfigMap to a separate subdirectory (`/etc/prometheus/rules`) without `subPath`.

 **Prometheus rule_files glob not matching symlinks** — ConfigMap-mounted files are symlinks (`alerts.yml -> ..data/alerts.yml`).
 Using an exact path like `/etc/prometheus/rules/alerts.yml` caused Prometheus to silently skip the file.
 Fixed by using a glob pattern `/etc/prometheus/rules/*.yml`.

+**Insufficient CPU after adding AlertManager** — single-node cluster hit 99% CPU requests with AlertManager added.
+New Prometheus pod stayed Pending.
+Fixed by reducing Prometheus CPU requests from 100m to 10m (actual usage is minimal on a low-traffic app).

 **kubectl port-forward connected to old pod after rollout restart** — changes appeared not to take effect even after restarting the deployment.
 Root cause was the port-forward was still tunnelling to the old pod.
 Fixed by restarting the port-forward after rollout.